aerogear-attic/aerogear-js/README.md

 The produced JavaScript will be in the __dist__ directory as __aerogear.custom.js__.

-_look in the `concat` section of Gruntfile.js for available "modules"_
+For usage and a list of available "modules" run,

+    $ grunt custom:help

 ### Generating the documentation
 To generate the API docs, run the following command: